devhamadyousaf/FALCON-GLOBAL-CONSULTING/README.md

 This is the thing hehehe
 ## Getting Started huhuhehehehe
-First, run the development server: aaaaaaa  bbbbbbbbbbbbbb hiihih This is it all of it and here we goes :) bla bla bla bla bla blah, and this is it
+First, run the development server: aaaaaaa  bbbbbbbbbbbbbb hiihih This is it all of it and here we goes :) bla bla bla bla bla blah, and this is it hehehehe

 ```bash
 npm run dev